 - Select the ‘Aadhaar Number’ or ‘Enrolment ID’ option.

-- Crucially, tick the box that says ‘Do you want a Masked Aadhaar?’
+- Crucially, tick the box for ‘Do you want a Masked Aadhaar?’

 - Enter your 12-digit Aadhaar number or 28-digit Enrolment ID.